 I have an arrest record.
 I am not a citizen.
 Is it safe to travel abroad?

 The answer is “it depends.”
 Convictions for certain crimes can render a person inadmissible under the Immigration and Nationality Act (INA).
 If you are an LPR, have been convicted of a crime and are a national of one of the seven countries affected by the Order, you should seek the advice of an attorney before you make any travel plans.

 The above also applies to citizens of countries not subject to the Executive Order, and for green card holders in general.
 There are reports that CBP has asked LPRs from countries that are not affected by the ban to sign documents relinquishing their status as a Lawful Permanent Residents.
 The level of scrutiny placed on all visa holders, immigrant and otherwise, has increased dramatically in a short time.
 If you have an arrest or a conviction and are not a citizen, seek the advice of counsel prior to traveling abroad.

-I am a student in one of the effected countries.
+I am a student in one of the affected countries.
 I was told I cannot re-enter the United States.
 Isn’t this illegal?

 Is there anything I can do to lessen the impact on my situation?

 If you are an LPR, and meet the requirements for citizenship, you can apply for naturalization.
 This takes time, but if you are approved will provide you a level of protection LPR status does not.

 Whatever direction you choose, consult with an experienced immigration attorney first.
 United States immigration law is very complex and confusing.
 There are a lot of potential pitfalls, and you should have as many facts at your disposal as possible prior to making any decisions.